fukurosan/Jhaystack/docs/comparison.md

 This comparison strategy is only compatible with regular expression search values.
 What that means is that in order to use this strategy you need to pass a valid regular expression object to the search function, rather than a string, number or similar.

-This version of the strategy will convert the searched value to uppercase characters.
+This version of the strategy will convert the context to uppercase characters.
 Make sure that you take this into account when creating your regular expression

 Determines if the context matches the regular expression pattern.